pcyberict/gistplug/replit.md

 This is a Flask-based live streaming platform called "PCYBER TV" that allows users to view sports streams and participate in live chat.
 The platform features a public interface for viewing streams, an admin dashboard for managing content, and a real-time chat system.
 The application supports both YouTube and Facebook video embeds, with category-based organization and pagination for better user experience.

+**Status**: Successfully configured for Replit environment with Flask as the primary frontend running on port 5000.

 # User Preferences

 Preferred communication style: Simple, everyday language.